“Healthier” Crispy Sriracha Chicken Wings

-These healthy chicken wings are poached first to release all their fat so it definitely makes them less fat and “healthier”.
+These healthy chicken wings or healthy buffalo wings are poached first to release all their fat.
+By adding this extra step, it definitely makes them less fat and “healthier”.

 Healthy Chicken Wings Recipe

 Is it even possible to have healthy chicken “buffalo” wings?
 Well, with a few compromises and an open mind, this recipe can certainly satisfy chicken wing cravings without all the fat.
-Our previous write up on frying vs. baking vs. pre-poaching shows the differences on how each technique can affect the calorie content.
+Read our previous write up on frying vs. baking vs. pre-poaching .
+This article shows the differences on how each technique can affect the calorie content.

 This chicken wing recipe is healthier because the wings are slightly poached or steamed to render off excess fat.
-Unlike traditional buffalo wing recipes where butter is a main ingredient, this sauce has no butter in it and the flavor of the sriracha still comes through.
+Unlike traditional buffalo wing recipes where butter is a main ingredient, this sauce has no butter.
+The flavor of the sriracha still comes through.
 With a tomato based sauce, combined with fragrant onions and garlic and spicy sriracha hot sauce, you won’t miss the butter.

-Once the chicken wings are rendered of excess fat, they’re baked in the oven to crisp up the skin and during this process, more fat is released from the wings.
-If you really want to get serious about reducing the fat, put the wings on a wire rack while you bake them, but for us that is a little too hard core.
+Once the chicken wings are rendered of excess fat, they’re baked in the oven to crisp up the skin.
+During this process, more fat is released from the wings.
+If you really want to get serious about reducing the fat, put the wings on a wire rack while you bake them.
+But for us that is a little too hard core.
 We want a little fat still in there for juiciness.
 The end results are chicken wings with a crisp texture, tossed in a clingy, flavorful sauce without all the butter.
-So yes, these might not be a classic butter laden buffalo wing recipe, but they sure are delicious and simple to make.
+So yes, these might not be a classic butter laden buffalo wing recipe.
+But they sure are delicious and simple to make.
 Best of all, you won’t feel so guilty when eating a big plate all to yourself on Superbowl or game day.
 Enjoy!

 Healthy Sriracha Chicken Wings Recipe